 - Avoiding direct sunlight

 All sutures are dissolvable and postoperative pain is controlled with prescription pain medication.
-Once your swelling goes down, pain and redness fade, the final look of your new breasts should be in apparent in as little as 6 weeks – 3 months.
+Once your swelling goes down, pain and redness fade, your new breasts’ final look should be apparent in as little as 6 weeks – 3 months.

 Review the following criteria to find out if you’re an ideal candidate for breast augmentation: